How centuries of priceless treasures were saved at Notre Dame

 Top image: A photo of the famous organ of Notre Dame Cathedral in Paris taken on February 1, 2004.

-CNN's Saskya Vandoorne, Sam Bradpiece, Barbara Wojazer and Sandrine Amiel contributed to this report.
+CNN's Sam Bradpiece, Barbara Wojazer and Sandrine Amiel contributed to this report.